Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 The Spare and Oprah coordination dispute

 Sources told Variety the Sussex team did not loop Netflix in on the Oprah interview or Spare before their releases, despite Netflix wanting to save those exclusive details for the docuseries.
 The Sussex team says Netflix had open communication and coordinated timing.
+This dispute cannot be resolved from the outside.
+But it establishes the earliest version of a pattern the insiders describe across the entire relationship: a gap between what Netflix believed it had purchased (exclusive access to the exit story's major reveals) and what it received.

 A-list talent hesitant to work with them